RURAL ROAD USERS ENCOURAGED TO RE-THINK DRIVING BEHAVIOUR

 “We’re making a targeted investment through the Black Spot Program to address high risk areas, with a significant emphasis on improving roads to get people home sooner and safer.

-“As part of the Road Safety Package announced in the 2019-20 budget, the Morrison Government has committed an additional $50 million per year from 2019-20 to the Black Spot Program.
+“As part of the $2.2 billion boost to Road Safety announced in the 2019-20 budget, the Morrison Government has committed an additional $50 million per year from 2019-20 to the Black Spot Program.

 “While we will continue to invest in safer roads, there is always more to be done and driver awareness and behaviour is a big component in road safety.